elgalu/docker-selenium/README.md

     docker stop grid

 ### OSX
-Important, in Mac you need to gather the correct IP as localhost won't work unless you are in the Linux docker host machine:
+If you are in Mac, you need to get the correct IP of the docker machine.
+One of these two commands should work to get it:

     docker-machine ip default

-Or former:
+or former:

     boot2docker ip